-- 12.7 All homemaker services performed by a homemaker shall be in accordance with the provisions of Chapter 23-17 of the General Laws of Rhode Island, as amended, and the rules and regulations herein. - 12.8 Homemaker services shall be rendered in accordance with a plan of care and shall be supervised by a professional (registered) nurse, licensed in this state, or by an individual with a bachelor's degree in social work, home economics, gerontology or other related field of study, and who shall be responsible for no less than the following: - a) conducting the initial in-home assessment and assessments no less than every three (3) months thereafter or more frequently as the condition of the patient/client may require; - b) monitoring the performance of the homemakers and maintaining appropriate clinical records; - c) coordinating management of services (inter and intra-agency); - d) assigning only delegable duties in accordance with section 12.10 herein; - e) maintaining a clinical record for each patient/client with appropriate documentation of services rendered which is signed by the homemaker rendering services; - f) such other functions and activities as may be deemed necessary and appropriate.
+- 12.8 All homemaker services performed by a homemaker shall be in accordance with the provisions of Chapter 23-17 of the General Laws of Rhode Island, as amended, and the rules and regulations herein. - 12.9 Homemaker services shall be rendered in accordance with a plan of care and shall be supervised by a professional (registered) nurse, licensed in this state, or by an individual with a bachelor's degree in social work, home economics, gerontology or other related field of study, and who shall be responsible for no less than the following: - (a) conducting the initial in-home assessment and assessments no less than every three (3) months thereafter or more frequently as the condition of the patient/client may require; - (b) monitoring the performance of the homemakers and maintaining appropriate clinical records; - (c) coordinating management of services (inter and intra-agency); - (d) assigning only delegable duties in accordance with section 12.11 herein; - (e) maintaining a record for each patient/client with appropriate documentation of services rendered which is signed by the homemaker rendering services; - (f) such other functions and activities as may be deemed necessary and appropriate.

-12.9 Training Program for Homemakers
+Training Program for Homemakers

-Homemakers shall be required to have successfully completed a basic training program of twenty (20) hours of classroom instruction, as indicated in Appendix I, and with no less than five (5) hours of practical experience.
-The course of instruction shall be designed to provide skill in all the duties listed in 12.10 herein and to provide homemaker skills information and an orientation to basic human needs.

-a) Upon completion of the homemaker training program, each homemaker must satisfactorily pass the final examination of the training program in order to be eligible to function as a homemaker.
+- 12.10 Homemakers shall be required to have successfully completed a basic training program of twenty (20) hours of classroom instruction, as indicated in Appendix I, and with no less than five (5) hours of practical experience.
+The course of instruction shall be designed to provide skill in all the duties listed in 12.11 herein and to provide homemaker skills information and an orientation to basic human needs. - (a) Upon completion of the homemaker training program, each homemaker must satisfactorily pass the final examination of the training program in order to be eligible to function as a homemaker.

-12.10 Duties of Homemakers
+Duties of Homemakers

-A homemaker who has satisfactorily completed a training program approved by the Director, as described in section 12.9 (above) of these regulations, may perform the following duties under an established plan of care and under the supervision of a qualified person in accordance with section-12.8 herein:
+- 12.11 A homemaker who has satisfactorily completed a training program approved by the Director, as described in section 12.10 (above) of these regulations, may perform the following duties under an established plan of care and under the supervision of a qualified person in accordance with section 12.9 herein:

-- change bed linens (unoccupied);
+- > change bed linens (unoccupied);

 - grocery shopping;

-- general housekeeping (washing dishes, cleaning kitchen, bathroom, patient's/client's room):

-- laundry and ironing;

-- meal preparation;

-- shopping, errand-running;

-- recording services rendered.

-- 12.11 Notwithstanding the provisions of section 12.10 (above), additional duties may be assigned to homemakers provided such duties do not include the duties of a nursing assistant, as listed in reference 13.

-- a) Such additional duties must be clearly delineated in agency policies and procedures, but may not be in conflict with other state regulations.
+- general housekeeping (washing dishes, cleaning kitchen, bathroom, patient's/client's room); - laundry and ironing; - > meal preparation; - > shopping, errand-running; - > recording services rendered. - 12.12 Notwithstanding the provisions of section 12.11 (above), additional duties may be assigned to homemakers provided such duties do not include the duties of a nursing assistant, as listed in reference 13. - (a) Such additional duties must be clearly delineated in agency policies and procedures, but may not be in conflict with other state regulations. - 12.13 A health care facility shall require all persons, including students, who examine, observe, or treat a patient or resident of the facility to wear a photo identification badge which states, in a reasonably legible manner: 1.
+The first name; 2.
+Licensure registration status, if any; 3.
+Fluency in languages other than English, if any, and; 4.
+Staff position of that person. - 12.14 A home nursing care provider or home care provider agency shall be considered for all purposes an employer and those persons that it supplies on a temporary basis shall be considered employees and not independent contractors and home nursing care providers or home care providers shall be subject to all state and federal laws which govern employer/employee relationships.